So, I saw an interesting comment on Facebook from someone who is looking for a web designer:

 They ticked all the right boxes and said all the right things but the pricing made her suspicious of 'why they were so cheap'.

-I charge £499 for my web designs.
+I used to charge £499 for my web designs.
 So I had to respond.

 Web Design covers a broad spectrum of skillset and development time.
 To say all websites should cost £2000 is nonsense.
 Agencies will cost more than freelancers.
 Designers who write the site from scratch will cost more than those who use no code tools.